Video Deposition Essentials

 Court Reporting is an essential aspect of winning a civil or criminal case.
 The addition of recording depositions by video has transformed the industry by providing excellent value and greater convenience.

-Video depositions allow a person to give testimony, under oath, outside of the courtroom, in the presence of a court reporter and legal counsel.
+Through video depositions, witnesses can provide sworn testimony outside of the courtroom, accompanied by legal counsel and documented by a court reporter.
 Video recording of depositions allow for greater flexibility, which provides an attorney with substantial savings in time, transportation and lodging fees.
 If a deponent cannot testify live at a trial for a reason deemed valid by the court or a witness is no longer available to testify, video depositions prove to be useful by giving the witness the flexibility he or she might need.
 The use of video depositions prove vital for expert witnesses when travel is costly.

 Trust Professionally Trained Videographers for Your Video Depositions